radikh/kvatyr/README.md

 Q: How to use it if it's so insecure?

 A: I will not give recommendations but I have certain preconditions to run it.
-Run only on the network I control.
-The network should not have your hackerman neighbour to sniff your traffic.
+Run only on the network I control (normally home network or phone hotspot).
+The network should not have my hackerman neighbour to sniff your traffic.
 Run the tool not longer than needed.
 Don't leave the tool working on the background.
 Prepare a separate directory with the files share and run the tool only on that directory.
+And still it's not secure, you just need to accept some grade of risk.

 Q: Will the tool be improved?